hikmatkhan/MORAL-C/README.md

 - `severity=1` (low corruption)
 - `severity=2` (moderate corruption)

-You can change this in the code:
+You can change this in the code (File: test_noise.py):

 ```python
 x_np_corrupted = np.array([